usatales.com

 You can visit the Historical Park every day of the week, excluding the days of occasion from 10 am to 5 pm.
 Guided tours are organized by the National Park Service, where one can learn more about the legacy and works of Martin Luther King Jr.

-6. What was Martin Luther King Jr. baptized?
+6. Where was Martin Luther King Jr. baptized?

 Martin Luther King Jr. owed his Christian values to the Ebenezer Baptist church.
 He was baptized in the same church, the tour of which is a part of the National Historical Park.